user-grinch/Project-Props/README.md

    - `Proper_Fixes\Proper Fixes\Misc\data\.objectdat\object.dat`
    - By default this is disabled.
    - With **FastLoader** you can now enable it safely:
-     Rename it to `object.fastloader`.
+     Rename it to `object.fastloader` and delete `.` from the folder's name.
 FastLoader will handle it without crashes.

 This way you get:
 - Proper Fixes bug corrections
 - Increased Vegetation Distance with high draw distance
 - Project Props procedural small details
 - Full FastLoader compatibility

 ## ⚠️ Urbanize Compatibility Note